doppelganger9/blog/src/posts/2019-06-21-sapper-migration-part2-TDD-with-Cypress.md

   Privacy Policy page
     ✓ should have the proper title (732ms)
     ✓ should have the cookie monster gif (167ms)
-    ✓ should have a maitlo link (154ms)
+    ✓ should have a mailto link (154ms)
     ✓ should have a back link (177ms)
     ✓ should show the Article Footer (556ms)
     ✓ should show Built-by footer (801ms)